Dr Richard Huzzey

 - Huzzey, Richard (2012).
 Gladstone and the Suppression of the Slave Trade in the Mid-Nineteenth Century.
 In William Gladstone: New Studies and Perspectives.
 Windscheffel, Ruth Clayton, Quinault, Roland & Swift, Roger Ashgate.
 253-266.

 - Burroughs, Robert & Huzzey, Richard (2015).
 The suppression of the Atlantic slave trade: British policies, practices and representations of naval coercion.
 Studies in Imperialism.
-Manchester University Press.
+Manchester: Manchester University Press.

 - Huzzey, Richard (2012).
 Minding civilisation and humanity in 1867: A case study in British imperial culture and Victorian anti-slavery.
 Journal of Imperial and Commonwealth History 40(5): 807-825.